Nation’s most populous county mandates extra $5 in pandemic ‘hero pay’ for some grocery workers

-It’s the latest in a series of similar proposals popping up in cities across the West Coast, including in Seattle and elsewhere in California — an effort from some local policymakers to compensate grocery store workers for risks they’ve face during the ongoing pandemic.
-At least 170 grocery employees have died and thousands have tested positive during the pandemic, as workers have described the strain of long hours and added responsibility to meet high demand.
+It’s the latest in a series of similar proposals popping up in cities across the West Coast, including in Seattle and elsewhere in California — an effort from some local policymakers to compensate grocery store workers for risks they have faced during the ongoing pandemic.
+At least 170 grocery employees have died of the coronavirus and thousands have tested positive during the pandemic, as workers have described the strain of long hours and added responsibility to meet high demand.
 Some companies, including Kroger, offered hazard pay to workers early last year, though most have stopped.

-Los Angeles County Board of Supervisor Holly J. Mitchell (D) said the measure, which she co-authored, is “really our collective way of acknowledging all of us have a newfound appreciation for what constitutes an essential worker.”
+Los Angeles County Supervisor Holly J. Mitchell (D) said the measure, which she co-wrote, is “really our collective way of acknowledging all of us have a newfound appreciation for what constitutes an essential worker.”

-“We’ve already forgotten the run on toilet paper and these were workers stocking shelves and at check stands when the rest of us lost our natural minds,” she told The Post.
+“We’ve already forgotten the run on toilet paper, and these were workers stocking shelves and at check stands when the rest of us lost our natural minds,” she told The Washington Post.
 “They showed up to work each and every day.”

-Los Angeles County Board of Supervisor Chairwoman Hilda L. Solis (D), who authored the measure, also noted the high concentration of people of color in grocery jobs — groups that have been disproportionately impacted by the deadly pandemic.
+Los Angeles County Board of Supervisors Chairwoman Hilda L. Solis (D), who wrote the measure, also noted the high concentration of people of color in grocery jobs — groups that have been disproportionately affected by the deadly pandemic.

 “I walk into Albertsons and Ralphs and I see women, I see people of color,” she said.
 “They’re asked to work overtime for meager pay.”